Indian Armed Forces: Ballistic missile defence

 The Ballistic Missile Defence Program is an initiative to develop and deploy a multi-layered ballistic missile defence system to protect India from ballistic missile attacks.

 Introduced in light of the ballistic missile threat from Pakistan, it is a double-tiered system consisting of two interceptor missiles, namely the Prithvi Air Defence (PAD) missile for high-altitude interception, and the Advanced Air Defence (AAD) Missile for lower altitude interception.
 The two-tiered shield should be able to intercept any incoming missile launched 5000 km away.

 PAD was tested in November 2006, followed by AAD in December 2007.
 With the test of the PAD missile, India became the fourth country to have successfully developed an anti-ballistic missile system, after the United States, Russia and Israel.
 On 6 March 2009, India again successfully tested its missile defence shield, during which an incoming "enemy" missile was intercepted at an altitude of 75 km.

 On 6 May 2012, it was announced that Phase-I is complete and can be deployed on short notice to protect Indian cities.
 New Delhi, the national capital, and Mumbai, have been selected for the ballistic missile defence shield.
 After successful implementation in Delhi and Mumbai, the system will be used to cover other major cities in the country.
 This shield can destroy incoming ballistic missiles launched from as far as 2500 km away.
 When the Phase II is completed and the PDV is developed, the two anti-ballistic missiles can intercept targets up to 5000 km both at exo and endo-atmospheric (inside the atmosphere) regions.
-The missiles will work in tandem to ensure a hit probability of 99.8 percent.
+The missiles will work in tandem to ensure a hit probability of 99.8 per cent.
 This system can handle multiple targets simultaneously with multiple interceptors.

 India is reported to have procured a squadron of S-300V systems which are in use as an anti-tactical ballistic missile screen.